billfitzgerald/infosec-primer/testing_scenarios.md

 #### E9.3.1.1 Email leakage

-In the example shown below, a student password reset request reveals the email address of the student's parent
+In the example shown below, a student password reset request reveals the email address of the student's parent.

 <div align="center">
 <figure>